Agustin-Alegre-Camara/Agustin-Alegre-Camara/README.md

 ## Hi there 👋
-My name is *Tino*, and I'm a *Software Engineering Bootcamp graduate* with a passion for *Python* and *Data Analysis*!
+My name is Tino, and I'm a Software Engineering Bootcamp graduate with a passion for Python and Data Analysis!

-•⁠  ⁠🔭 I’m currently working on building my first-ever *Portfolio Website* using *fastHTML*, where I'll showcase my projects and achievements.
+ ⁠🔭 I’m currently working on building my first-ever Portfolio Website using fastHTML, where I'll showcase my projects and achievements.

-•⁠  ⁠ 🌱 I’m currently learning and refining my skills in:
+ ⁠🌱 I’m currently learning and refining my skills in:

-  •⁠  ⁠ *Pandas* for data manipulation
+  •⁠  ⁠ Pandas for data manipulation

-  •⁠  ⁠ *Scikit-learn* for machine learning
+  •⁠  ⁠ Scikit-learn for machine learning

-  •⁠  ⁠ *Matplotlib* for data visualisation
+  •⁠  ⁠ Matplotlib for data visualisation

-  •⁠  ⁠ *Jupyter Notebooks* for interactive data analysis
+  •⁠  ⁠ Jupyter Notebooks for interactive data analysis

 Feel free to explore my repos and see what I'm up to! 😊
 <!--